418sec/huntr/bounties/packagist/cms/2/README.md

 # Description

-I encountered **RateLimiting** in the login page of the LavaLite/CMS repo while performing recon to find the cms XSS bug that is among the bugs to be fixed in the huntr platform.
+I encountered **RateLimiting** in the login page of the LavaLite/CMS repo while performing recon to find the CMS XSS bug that is among the bugs to be fixed on the huntr platform.
 Lavalite/CMS is an open source version of the Content Management System developed with Laravel framework.

 # POC